Table of Contents

 Status of Plumbing

 Plumbing is the most important thing in your short term rentals.
-If there are issues in the plumbing, the guests will be so upset and their reviews might damage the property’s reputation.
-Having water spilled on the floor, or leakage in the ceilings, or a sink with poor drainage is something indeed annoying to literally all guests.
+If there are issues with the plumbing, the guests will be so upset, and their reviews might damage the property’s reputation.
+Having water spilt on the floor, leakage in the ceilings or a sink with poor drainage annoys all guests.

 Inspect all faucets in the property to ensure that they are flowing properly.
 If they are obstructed, there may be calcium build-up or other debris in the faucet.

 Sinks usually have cabinets underneath.
 Check the cabinet for leaks and the drainpipe from the sink to the stack for moisture.

 Ensure there is a good flow from all the showers by running them for a few minutes and double-checking them.